Answering a crucial question: What is SD-WAN?

 SD-WAN ensures network safety and security, even in remote environments

 Partnering with a proven service provider like CBTS empowers organizations to meet these new challenges.
-Use cases for a software-defined wide area network solution include on-premises, cloud, and hybrid deployment models that require a Quality of Experience (QoE) for VoIP and other real-time applications regardless of where users are located.
+Use cases for a software-defined wide area network solution include on-premises, cloud, and hybrid deployment models that require a quality of experience (QoE) for VoIP and other real-time applications regardless of where users are located.

 Watch: Enhance your end user voice and video experience with SD-WAN